joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ```

 The issue is that the value `"Mary"` appears *twice*.
 In this case
 this value represents the same logical entity.
-While this is fantastic
+While this is fine for
-for rendering this representation is extremely problematic for
+rendering this, representation is problematic for updates.
+You would
-updates.
-You would need to track all the places where `"Mary"` occurs
+need to track all the places where `"Mary"` occurs and update them by
-and update them by hand.
+hand.

-If you give an Om Next reconciler some with data without wrapping it
+If you give an Om Next reconciler data without wrapping it in an atom,
-in an atom, the reconciler assumes the data has not yet been
+the reconciler assumes the data has not yet been normalized.
+It will
-normalized.
-It will use the root query to normalize the data.
-For
+use the root query to normalize the data.
+For example assume the
-example assume the following bit of code:
+following bit of code:

 ```clj
 (def reconciler